julientournier/FDJ-Jeu/README.md

 * Spin up a copy from the latest dot.
 * Create a Remote Access record for this application.
 * Create a folder to hold this in.
-* Pull down the code using "git clone https://github.com/cowie/FM-Heroku.git MyFolder"
+* Pull down the code using `git clone https://github.com/cowie/FM-Heroku.git MyFolder`
-* Go into the folder, adjust the file - conf/config.json with your login credentials.
+* Go into the folder, adjust the file `/conf/config.json` with your login credentials.
 * Back in your terminal, run the following

     `heroku create`